gracechua93/FED2024Assg1_P04_S10269093/README.md

 ## **Features**
 ### **Existing Features**
-1. Responsive Navigation Bar - Allows users to easily navigate between the Homepage, Product Catalog, and Contact Page on any device, ensuring a smooth browsing experience.
+1. Responsive Layout - Allows users to easily navigate between the Homepage, Product Catalog, and Contact Page on any device, ensuring a smooth browsing experience.
 2. Product Catalog with Filtering Options - Enables users to browse and filter through a variety of clothing items based on categories like size, price, or type, making it simple to find what they are looking for.
 3. Promo Code Activation - Provides users with a way to enter promo codes at checkout, activating discounts and enhancing the shopping experience with special offers.
 4. Contact Form - Allows users to fill out a form with their name, email, and message, enabling easy communication with the company for inquiries or feedback.